Kahsolt/YouroQNet/README.md

 - `python answer.py` for preprocess & train
 - `python check.py` for evaluate

+⚪ for quick peek of YouroQNet components

 - `python vis_tokenizer.py` for adaptive k-gram tokeinzer interactive demo
 - `python vis_youroqnet.py` for YouroQNet interactive demo
+  - you can run the toy version first of all 👇
+    - `python vis_youroqnet_toy.py`
+    - `python vis_youroqnet_toy.py --inspect`

 ⚪ for full development